Opening the Enquiry: Statute: Amendments

 - at a time when it is no longer possible to give notice of enquiry into the original return

 Your enquiries into the amendment may show that its effect is so fundamental that the whole return needs to be considered for enquiry.
 Where there is no open enquiry window available in respect of the return you will need to pursue your enquiries using the discovery legislation EM3250+.
+From 16 November 2017 there may be occasions where a partial closure notice has been issued.
+In these cases you will need to determine what matters the amendment relates to and what matters are affected by the amendment.

 The original return may have contained an estimated/provisional figure.
 If the correction of that figure only altered a single entry in the return, any subsequent enquiry would normally be limited to that entry.
 But if that correction altered a number of entries, or radically altered the overall self assessment, it is possible that the whole return should be considered for enquiry.